-- "Warranty Period" means the 90-day period starting from the date Licensed Software is delivered to Customer. - 2.
-PRODUCT ORDERS.
+"Warranty Period" means the 90-day period starting from the date Licensed Software is delivered to Customer.

+2. PRODUCT ORDERS.
 The licensing of software products takes place under Product Orders which (unless stated otherwise in the Product Order) incorporate the terms of this Agreement.
-Any terms that conflict or are in addition to the terms of this Agreement or any applicable ALA ("Inconsistent Terms") in a purchase order or other document issued by Customer are rejected by Micro Focus and have no force and effect.
-If there is any Inconsistent Term(s) in a Product Order, such Inconsistent Term(s) shall not apply except where such Inconsistent Term(s) is contained in a Micro Focus quote or a Product Order that is signed by both parties.
+Any terms that conflict or are in addition to the terms of this Agreement or any applicable ALA ("Inconsistent Terms") in a purchase order or other document issued by Customer are rejected by Rocket Software and have no force and effect.
+If there is any Inconsistent Term(s) in a Product Order, such Inconsistent Term(s) shall not apply except where such Inconsistent Term(s) is contained in a Rocket Software Quote or a Product Order that is signed by both parties.
+Open Text Corporation("OpenText") and its affiliates are temporarily providing quoting and invoicing service for certain Rocket Software will provide relevant billing and payment information as and when the transition to Rocket Software invoicing and billing systems occurs.
+Rocket Software is not otherwise affiliated or associated with Micro Focus or OpenText.
+"Micro Focus" and "OpenText" are registered trademarks of OpenText or its affiliates.